Team-About/big-pootential/README.md

 1-4 players

-Shuffle deck, Player who pooed most recently goes first.
+Key Rule: Player who <b>pooped most recently goes first</b>.

-Place the desk in the middle of the players.
-Clockwise game play.

-Each player picks up a card and adds it to their pile.

-If you pick up a ‘Release’ Card you are out of the game.
-Count up your Pootential Points.

-Keep going until everyone has released.
-Player with most Pootential points wins.

-Action cards have stated action on card.

-Discarded cards should be added to a ‘toilet’ pile.

-If a draw in points happens draw a card and add that to your total.
-If you draw an action card discard it and draw another card until you draw a food card.
+As gameplay commences, food cards are key to brewing, creating, developing, the largest poo in the game.

+Beware however of traps your opponents may enforce upon you.
+Cards like 'laxative' will reduce your likely hood of winning with the largest poo.

+The End of the game is when you pick up a Release card, this ends your game whilst others can continue to grow their poo.

+At the end, the largest poo emerges as the victor.

+Detailed rules come as part of the game.

 ![Consume as much food](marketing/draft-1/Post-17_Folder/Post-17.png)
 ![Dont Poo Too Soon](marketing/draft-1/Post-23_Folder/Post-23.png)